suzuki-shunsuke/tfcmt-docs/docs/compared-with-tfnotify.md

 :::caution
 This page isn't fully maintained.
-There are some differences not described in this page.
+We stopped maintaining this page so there are some differences not described in this page.
 :::

 tfcmt is a fork of [mercari/tfnotify v0.7.0](https://github.com/mercari/tfnotify/releases/tag/v0.7.0).